Report: Robert Mueller Investigating Democratic Lobbyist Over Ukraine Ties

 According to three sources, the criminal inquiry into Tony Podesta began as an outgrowth of Mueller’s focus on Paul Manafort, President Trump’s campaign chairman during part of the 2016 campaign.
 Manafort has come under increasing scrutiny over his complex, lucrative role as a political operative in Ukraine, where he helped usher into power a pro-Kremlin leader who was later deposed.

-Manafort worked with a non-profit organization called European Centre for a Modern Ukraine, where he put together a public relations blitz promoting the country’s image.
+Manafort worked with a nonprofit organization called European Centre for a Modern Ukraine, where he put together a public-relations blitz promoting the country’s image.
 Podesta’s firm was one of many companies that worked on the campaign.

 At issue is whether the Podesta Group ran afoul of the Foreign Agents Registration Act, or FARA, which requires firms to provide a detailed account to the Department of Justice of any lobbying on behalf of foreign governments.
 Failure to do so is a felony.

 The Podesta Group did not disclose its work to the appropriate government regulators until media reports forced its hand.
-A Podesta Group spokeswoman told NBC that the firm had “certified” that the European Centre for a Modern Ukraine was “neither funded nor directed by a foreign government or political party.”
+A Podesta Group spokesperson told NBC that the firm had “certified” that the European Centre for a Modern Ukraine was “neither funded nor directed by a foreign government or political party.”

-In a statement, a spokesman for the Podesta Group said the firm “is cooperating fully with the Special Counsel’s office and has taken every possible step to provide documentation that confirms timely compliance.
+In a statement, a spokesperson for the Podesta Group said the firm “is cooperating fully with the Special Counsel’s office and has taken every possible step to provide documentation that confirms timely compliance.
 In all of our client engagements, the Podesta Group conducts due diligence and consults with appropriate legal experts to ensure compliance with disclosure regulations at all times — and we did so in this case.”

 In August, Mueller issued subpoenas to several firms that worked on the Ukrainian PR campaign, and a source told NBC that investigators have met with staffers from the companies.